InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 And given 'findability' is also important, adding the additional level that facilitates findability, but still provides a light-weight gate seems to be a good way out to steer projects out of closed source.

-As concrete example, which allows repositories to be discovered, even though there is no company-wide access, consider the following sharing levels:
+As a concrete example, which allows repositories to be discovered, even though there is no company-wide access, consider the following sharing levels:

 - **PUBLIC** - open source: findable and accessible for all SW developers in the world
 - **INTERNAL** - inner source: findable and accessible for all SW developers in the company